Homogeneity in Coxeter groups and split crystallographic groups: Homogeneity in torsion-generated hyperbolic groups

 When the hyperbolic group $G$ is not one-ended relative to $H$, we consider decompositions of $G$ relative to $H$ over the class of groups that are either finite or virtually cyclic with infinite center, denoted by $\overline{\mathcal{Z}}$.
 Such a decomposition of $G$ can be obtained from a reduced Stallings splitting of $G$ relative to $H$, say $\mathbf{S}_{G,H}$, by replacing each vertex $x$ such that $G_x$ is one-ended by $\mathbf{JSJ}_{G_x,H}$ (the canonical JSJ decomposition of $G_x$ over $\mathcal{Z}$ relative to $H$) if $H$ is contained in $G_x$ and by $\mathbf{JSJ}_{G_x}$ otherwise.
 The new edge groups are defined as follows: if $e=[x,y]$ is an edge of (the Bass-Serre tree of) $\mathbf{S}_{G,H}$, then $G_e$ is finite, so $G_e$ fixes a vertex $x'$ in $\mathbf{JSJ}_{G_x,H}$ (or $\mathbf{JSJ}_{G_x}$) and a vertex $y'$ in $\mathbf{JSJ}_{G_y,H}$ (or $\mathbf{JSJ}_{G_y}$), and the edge $e$ in $\mathbf{S}_{G,H}$ is simply replaced by the edge $e'=[x',y']$ in $\mathbf{JSJ}_{G,H}$.
-Note that the vertices $x'$ and $y'$ fixed by $G_e$ are not necessarily unique, and that the reduced Stallings splitting $\mathbf{S}_{G,H}$ is not unique in general, therefore the resulting splitting of $G$ is not unique in general, but for convenience we will still use the notation $\mathbf{JSJ}_{G,H}$ to denote one such splitting.
+Note that the vertices $x'$ and $y'$ fixed by $G_e$ are not necessarily unique, and that the reduced Stallings splitting $\mathbf{S}_{G,H}$ is not unique in general, therefore, the resulting splitting of $G$ is not unique in general, but for convenience we will still use the notation $\mathbf{JSJ}_{G,H}$ to denote one such splitting.

-A centered splitting of a group $G$ (relative to a subgroup $H$) is a splitting over $\overline{\mathcal{Z}}$ (the class of groups that are either finite or virtually cyclic with infinite center) that satisfies a list of nice properties inherited from the canonical JSJ decomposition of a one-ended hyperbolic group, even though the group $G$ is not assumed to be one-ended (relative to $H$) and finite edge groups are allowed.
+By collapsing certain subgraphs of $\mathbf{JSJ}_{G,H}$ to a single vertex, we obtain a new graph that enjoys nice properties.
+This leads to the concept of a \emph{centered splitting} (see Definition \ref{centered} below).
+More precisely, a centered splitting of a group $G$ (relative to a subgroup $H$) is a splitting over $\overline{\mathcal{Z}}$ (the class of groups that are either finite or virtually cyclic with infinite center) that satisfies a list of nice properties inherited from the canonical JSJ decomposition of a one-ended hyperbolic group, even though the group $G$ is not assumed to be one-ended (relative to $H$) and finite edge groups are allowed.
 The following definition is a slight variant of Definition 3.8 in \cite{And18}.
 Note that we allow QH vertex groups to have empty boundary (which is not the case in \cite{And18}, see \cite{AP24} for more details).
+In \cite[Section 4.4.2]{AP24}, we explain in more detail how to construct a centered splitting of a hyperbolic group from a JSJ decomposition over $\overline{\mathcal{Z}}$.
+The construction works in exactly the same way for splittings relative to a subgroup, and we refer the reader to \cite[Section 4.4.2]{AP24} for more details.